jackokring/doris.nvim/README.md

 were dreams, and iGeneric was for discerning connoisseurs in plastic macs.)
 So I added `num` and `chr`.
 Cool.

+## Novaride

+I've added `doris/novaride` to control the namespace `_G`.
+It sets up a proxy to manage override attempts via `__newindex`.
+It has a function `.ignore(t, ...)` so that strings of fields to allow an override on can be setup if you experience an `_G.oh_dear` from somewhere else and would instead like the suppressed override.
+As a consequence of it being just a simple extension of code available online, you can also `.track(t)` any other tables for protection from overrides.
+If you supply `nil` as `t`, `_G` will be assumed.
+Don't forget to `.restore()` novaride to unnest the protection, and regain a slight amount of speed from removing the protection "virtualization."

 ## Using it

 Via `lazy.nvim`: